 We're excited to welcome a new Acupuncturist to our practice - Marco Caturegli L.Ac.
 He's really excited to join our clinic and meet all of our fabulous clients.
-To encourage folks to get to know him we're offering a $10 SPECIAL for all treatments with Marco until the end of March.
 His regular shifts will be Saturdays 9am-1pm and Sundays 1-5pm, and he'll be covering some other shifts during the week starting March 1st.
 Come on in and say "hi"!

 Community Acupuncture is all about making alternative healthcare accessible to everybody.
 Part of that mission is our affordable sliding-scale, but it also involves making our clinic feel welcome to people of all different backgrounds & beliefs.
 Help us create a Safe Space for everybody to feel welcome here.

 The results are in and Acupuncture For The People has won Eugene Weekly's Best of Eugene 2015.
 Thanks to everyone that voted and the support of our wonderful clients and community that made us Best Alternative Health Care Provider for 3 years in a row!